 The last day before the premiere brought a mini-media wave, starting with the major Tokyo newspapers carrying an ad for Chapter 3, which also announced on-demand digital streaming.

 October 13: Yamato 2202 Newspaper 2

 The biggest find of the day was a brand new Yamato newspaper from Sankei Sports, the second edition after their Chapter 1 newspaper from February.
 This one contained several lookback articles, poster-sized artwork, and several new interviews including one between Houku Kuwashima (Yuki) and JAXA astronaut/Yamato fan Naoko Yamazaki.
-Titled “Space Girls,” it is the first of its kind and will be translated in a future update.
+Titled “Space Girls,” it is the first of its kind and can be read here.

 October 13: Yamato 2202 novelization, Vol. 1

 Written by Yuka Minagawa based on the story by Harutoshi Fukui, this first volume from Kadokawa publishing covers episodes 1-5 in nine chapters, each of which starts with a new illustration by Michio Murakawa.
 A color foldout at the front of the book provides two extra illustrations.

 The interior of the dust jacket contains English text that gives us a new reading on the famous opening lines: The universe expands infinitely.
 The space that was filled with quiet light.
 A star who goes for death.
 A star who is born.
 So yes, the universe is alive.

 October 13: 1/1000 Achilles model kit announced

 The third ship in the Andromeda fleet was announced for January release from Bandai, following Andromeda and Aldebaran.
 Sold without an optional electronics pack, it will retail for 5400yen.
 Next up (hopefully) will be the carrier variants, Antares and Apollo Norm.